podocarp/hugo-solid-theme/archetypes/default.md

 +++
 date = {{ .Date }}
 type = "blog/gallery"
 title = ""
 summary = ""
 categories = [""]
 [//]: # (Edit and remove these as deemed necessary.
-FL is featherlight for image lightboxes, latex is latex, bannerimgsrc shows an image for gallery type entries, and suggestedcategories just display suggestions when it is an _index.md page.
-Perhaps remove this line as well.) suggestedCategories = ["/"] bannerImgSrc = "" useFL = true useFLGallery = true showLatex = true
+FL is featherlight for image lightboxes, bannerimgsrc shows an image for gallery type entries, and suggestedcategories just display suggestions when it is an _index.md page.
+The rest are self-explanatory I guess. suggestedCategories = ["/"] bannerImgSrc = "" useFL = true useFLGallery = true useVideoJS = true showLatex = true
 +++